 The exact amount that you can expect to receive as compensation for a soft tissue injury will depend on factors such as the severity of your injury, actual expenses associated with your injuries such as the cost of medical treatment, and actual financial losses such as loss of income and other perks.

-Our compensation calculator below enables you to get an idea of the average compensation payouts advised for various injuries.
-However, these are advised amounts for general damages and do not take into account special damages (difference of which are explained here), which will need to be calculated by a personal injury solicitor to get a more accurate estimation of what compensation you might actually be entitled to claim for.
+Our soft tissue injury compensation calculator enables you to get an idea of the average compensation payouts advised for various injuries.
+However, these are advised amounts for general damages and do not take into account special damages (difference of which are explained here), which will need to be calculated by a personal injury solicitor to get a more accurate estimation of what compensation you might actually be eligible to claim for.